Pushpaka Vimana (1987 film): Development

-Singeetam Srinivasa Rao was assisting director K. V. Reddy in a film where there was a scene requiring a character to emote fear without dialogues.
+Singeetham Srinivasa Rao was assisting director K. V. Reddy in a film where there was a scene requiring a character to emote fear without dialogues.
 Srinivasa Rao wondered if he could make an entire film that way for a long time, but did not have an idea for the story.
 The idea for the film that would become Pushpaka Vimana came to Srinivasa Rao when he was in a shower, after which he wrote the screenplay within two weeks.
 Kamal Haasan agreed to work on the film after being impressed by the script.
 According to him, the story was originally a tragedy, but after being inspired by Charlie Chaplin, he and Srinivasa Rao decided to change it to a tragicomedy.
 Pushpaka Vimana thus became the first full-length dialogue-less film in India after the "silent era" of cinema.

 The film struggled to find a producer, prompting Srinivasa Rao to take over production himself.
 When Kannada actor Shringar Nagaraj, a relative of Kannada matinee idol Rajkumar with whom Srinivasa Rao was working at that time, heard that Srinivasa Rao was producing a film on his own, he asked about the subject.
 Srinivasa Rao narrated Pushpaka Vimana, Nagaraj showed excitement and joined as co-producer, with the film being produced under Mandakani Chitra, a company based in Bengaluru, Karnataka.
 Pushpaka Vimana was the only film Nagaraj had produced in his entire career.
 Cinematography was handled by B. C. Gowrishankar, editing by D. Vasu, and art direction by Thota Tharani, who had worked with Srinivasa Rao on Raja Paarvai (1981).